har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## RF auto-correlation algorithm versus FFT spectral analysis

-Robert Fraczkiewicz's libary uses an auto-correlation algorithm to compute heart-rate.
-I've [archived some code](RFA_versus_FFT_for_heartrate.zip) that does an
-FFT spectral analysis of the sensor red led waveform to compute heart-rate.
+Robert Fraczkiewicz's libary uses an auto-correlation algorithm on the sensor red led waveform to compute heart-rate.
+I've [archived] a project (RFA_versus_FFT_for_heartrate.zip) that uses FFT spectral analysis of the sensor red led waveform to compute heart-rate.

 ## Usage